Abhilash-Ponnachan/envoyproject/readme.md

 #### Access Logs

 If we are familiar with other _proxy technologies_ such as `Nginx`, we can usually see the _access logs_ quite readily displayed for all requests received by it.
 With `Envoy` this is a feature that we can enable with configuration.
 To do that we simply add a directive `access_log` and include one of the built-in access loggers that come with `Envoy`.
-To keep things simple we shall use the `stdout` _access logger_, there are many more _loggers_ that can send the output to _files_ or _gRPC_ end points, _open telemetry_ etc. The section gives a link to these in detail.
+To keep things simple we shall use the `stdout` _access logger_, there are many more _loggers_ that can send the output to _files_ or _gRPC_ end points, _open telemetry_ etc. The [References](#references) section gives a link to these in detail.
 With the `access_log`section added to the `http_connection_manager `  _filter_ our `envoy.yaml` will now look as shown.

 ```yaml
 	filter_chains: